dvreeze/try-scalameta/README.rst

 * Invoke the scalac (Scala compiler) command against these "options" and "sources" files, making sure it works
 * Now invoke the metac command in the same way

+Things may be a bit more involved than mentioned above.
+First of all, the "Coursier fetch" command may need to point to custom repositories and may need corresponding credentials.
+Secondly, it is very important to create a "closed set" of sources (as in closed under compilation, as a set of source files and dependencies).

+Of course this is quite a cumbersome way to generate SemanticDB output, and not recommended in sbt projects or even Maven projects.
+Yet it does give a feel for how metac leverages scalac, and it can be used as fallback scenario if all else fails.

 Using SemanticDB models
 =======================